top of page

 In the Death card and Scorpio season we were called to let go of old energies to make way for spiritual growth.
 Sagittarius season and the Temperance card call on us to expand and receive.

 Today I'm offering a ritual designed to help you receive from a state of equanimity with the Temperance card and the Ace of Cups.
-Use it for November's New Moon on the 23rd, Thanksgiving, the busy holiday season, or any time.
+Use it for Thanksgiving, the busy holiday season, or any time.
 A practice of equanimity is evergreen.

 I think the most common association people have with the word Temperance is with the prohibition movement, but this card has nothing to do with alcohol.
 The word ‘temperance’ comes from the Latin ‘temperare’ which means ‘to mix’ or ‘to combine in due proportion’.